-Status: SSC = Cal Fish and Wildlife Species of Special Concern (CDFW 2015a)
+1 Status: SSC = Cal Fish and Wildlife Species of Special Concern (CDFW 2015a)

-Additionally, as described in Section 3.2.4.4.2 of the PAD, in 2014 SSWD evaluated all Project recreation facilities for evidence of bat activity.
+Additionally, as described in Section 3.2.4.4.2 of the PAD, in 2015 SSWD evaluated all Project recreation facilities for evidence of bat activity.
 At each location, SSWD surveyed the exterior and interior of buildings for active bat roosts and signs of historic use via the presence of guano and staining resulting from urine and body oils.
 Any observed bat use (not just special-status bats, but all bat species) was documented on a standard data sheet, photographed and the location was recorded with a Global Positioning System.
-SSWD will use the information collected during the 2014 evaluations to identify and prioritize locations that will be targeted during the Study.

 Additional information, which will be provided by this Study, is needed to address the Study goal.
-The Study will identify the specific location of special-status bats in relation to Project facilities, and normal Project O&M activities that might affect these special-status bat species.
+The Study will identify the location of bats, including special-status bats, in relation to two facilities not surveyed during the reconnaissance where bats may occur.